-Pastie is a time saving useful iPhone app for those repeated SMS messages you find yourself typing over and over, especially to the same person or group.
+Pastie is for those repeated SMS messages you find yourself typing over and over, especially to the same person or group.

 Finally, dragon diction, I thought I’d use a lot more and I still have not totally given up on it.
 Taking to the phone and having it write what I said seemed very romantic, but I have not gotten the hang of using it a lot yet.

 On the iPad I also have Quick Office. sometimes you just need to edit that Microsoft Word document.
 And if you do, this is a great way to do it.